About Sunrise Banks

 For the seventh consecutive year, Sunrise Banks was distinguished as one of the top B Corporations, receiving “Best for the World” honors for overall social and environmental impact.
 Certified B Corps™ balance purpose and profit and together are driving a global movement of using business as a force for good.

-Ashley Cooper the Chief Creative Officer of Sunrise Banks reached out to us to work on this unique and exciting project.
+Ashley Cooper the Creative Director of Sunrise Banks reached out to us to work on this unique and exciting project.
 In past years their team collaborated to create a printed booklet of their Annual Impact Report, which highlighted features such as their Promise to the Planet initiative for the environment, their Loan Portfolio, customer stories, how they gave back to the community, and more.

 For the 2020 report, it was essential to take the Impact Report to the next level to thoughtfully pay tribute to the many significant events that took place during a turbulent year.
 Such as the effects of the global pandemic and highlighting the important conversation around the racial justice uprising that ignited in the Sunrise Banks’ community after George Floyd was killed in May of 2020.
 It was important to not only highlight the harrowing occurrences but to also represent the sense of optimism and resilience we adopted to get through uncertain times.